The Right College for Your Student

-Each month of the academic year (August through May), the Parent Newsletter is published on MyTLU.
-The Parent Newsletter keeps you informed of important announcements and upcoming dates on the academic calendar and serves as a reminder of services TLU offers students to ensure their success.
-From registration to residence halls to reading the latest Student Health 101 tips, the newsletter helps parents stay in touch.
+Each month of the academic year (August through May), TLU Parent News is emailed to parents of students, keeping you informed of important announcements and upcoming dates on the academic calendar.
+From registration and residence halls to tuition payments and academic support, the email helps parents stay in touch.

 Parent Handbook & Calendar

 Every year, TLU publishes a Parent Handbook & Calendar full of important dates, activities, tips and university resources and policies.
-The wall calendar is also available as a PDF download on MyTLU.
 Parents of first-year students will receive their copy during Bulldog Orientation at the parent session on Saturday.
 This is also a great resource for all of the frequently asked questions from parents, ranging from grades and graduation requirements to tuition payment and scholarships to dorm rooms and health and safety.

 - TLU Experience